Tributes paid to honourary townsperson whose 'heart and soul was Chapel-en-le-Frith’

-An honourary townsperson whose 'heart and soul was Chapel-en-le-Frith’ died suddenly on Christmas Day.
+An honorary townsperson whose 'heart and soul was Chapel-en-le-Frith’ died suddenly on Christmas Day.

 Peter Harrison served as a Chapel Parish Councillor for 37 years until 2020, and was also chair for several years.